-MnDOT has been meeting the identified performance targets and is expected to do so through 2025.
+MnDOT has been meeting the identified performance targets and is expected to do so through 2026.
 As a result, no projects were funded through IRC Mobility.
 If additional revenues become available, MnDOT would re-evaluate the feasibility of proactively addressing highest priority needs on the IRC system.

 However, there are other projects listed in the 10-Year Investment Plans that will improve safety and mobility on IRCs - these projects are categorized under RCIPs and Traveler Safety, depending on the types of improvements.
-They are categorized as such because they do not address the IRC performancebased need and are ineligible for IRC funding.
-An example includes expanding US 14 to four lanes from Highway 218 to Steele County Road 43.
+They are categorized as such because they do not address the IRC performance-based need and are ineligible for IRC funding.
+An example includes adding passing lanes and turn lanes to MN 11 in Greenbush to the Roseau/Lake of the Woods county line.
 Many of these projects were funded through the Corridors of Commerce program after MnSHIP was completed.